 When you are done building your decision pane, click Done.

 Adding and assigning reviewers

 Once you've set up your stages and created the decision pane, you can create users and assign them to each stage.

 To assign reviewers:

-- On the DISCO home page, in the main menu, click Review Team.
+- In the DISCO Review main menu, click Review Team.